cesarvr/Openshift/README.md

 oc delete deployment hello-dev
 ```

 Umm, we have finish the deployment of our server app, but we still are not communicating with our server from the outside, to be honest we don't have even access from our guest machine.
-For this we need a combination of two OpenShift objects Service and Router, in the next section we are going to explore how route request to our Pods.
+For this we need a combination of two Openshift objects Service and Router, in the next section we are going to explore how route request to our Pods.

 <a name="expose"/>

-### Exposing Our Application
+## Exposing Our Application

 Before we start exposing our server application to external traffic, we need to talk about some concepts:

 - Labels: labels provide a easy way to organize our objects in the cluster, think of it as a way to group a set of objects, in the example above we choose to setup the label ```app: nodejs-app```.

-- Services: OpenShift object that is in charge to redirect the traffic to our Pods, it work at cluster level, saying this, you should never target the IP of the Pod directly, always use a Service.
+- Services: Openshift object that is in charge to redirect the traffic to our Pods, it work at cluster level, saying this, you should never target the IP of the Pod directly, always use a Service.
   - **Why?** Because the Pod entities are ephemeral objects designed to be disposable, moved on-demand around the cluster.
 Services works as an entity that keep tracks of them and offer a single point endpoint to contact your Pod.

 - Routers: This object redirect traffic from the outside to our Service.
 We need this object when we want to expose our Services to the exterior.